Timoski-Gantovich/Timoski-Gantovich/README.md

 - 👋 Hi, I’m @Timoski-Gantovich but you can call me Tim
-- 👀 I’m interested in Graphic Design, Web DEsign and UX
+- 👀 I’m interested in Graphic Design, Web Design and UX
 - 🌱 I’m currently learning  Graphic Design, Web Design and UX
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me: mingledprism4@gmail.com